mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 <img src="images/chapter4/storage-account-provisioned.png" class="img-large" />

-From the storage account details pages, you can explore the contents of blobs, files, queues, tables, and queues.
+From the storage account details pages, you can explore the contents of blobs, files, tables, and queues.
 The experience is similar to that of storage explorer.

 <img src="images/chapter4/exploring-storage-account.gif" class="img-large" />